-The United States Department of Labor unveiled its newest regulatory update, “Revitalizing the Davis-Bacon and Corresponding Statutes Regulations.”
+The United States Department of Labor (DOL) unveiled its newest regulatory update, “Revitalizing the Davis-Bacon and Corresponding Statutes Regulations.”
 This regulatory overhaul of federal prevailing wage law represents a return to the pre-1982 definition.
 These changes to Davis-Bacon impact how prevailing wage rates are calculated, but they also add compliance responsibilities on top of an already compliance-heavy process.
 Additionally, the ruling gives the DOL more enforcement abilities.

 An Overview of Changes to Davis-Bacon 2023